btholt/complete-intro-to-containers/lessons/what-are-containers.md

 I've heard people call this "cha-root" and "change root".
 I'm going to stick to "change root" because I feel less ridiculous saying that.
 It's a Linux command that allows you to set the root directory of a new process.
 In our container use case, we just set the root directory to be where-ever the new container's new root directory should be.
 And now the new container group of processes can't see anything outside of it, eliminating our security problem because the new process has no visibility outside of its new root.

 Let's try it.
 Start up a Ubuntu VM however you feel most comfortable.
 I'll be using Docker (and doing containers within containers 🤯).
-If you're like me, run `docker run -it ubuntu:latest`.
-This will download the [official Ubuntu container][ubuntu] from Docker Hub and grab the version marked with the _latest_ tag.
+If you're like me, run `docker run -it --name docker-host --rm --privileged ubuntu:bionic`.
+This will download the [official Ubuntu container][ubuntu] from Docker Hub and grab the version marked with the _bionic_ tag.
 In this case, _latest_ means it's the latest stable release (18.04.)
 You could put `ubuntu:devel` to get the latest development of Ubuntu (as of writing that'd be 19.10). `docker run` means we're going to run some commands in the container, and the `-it` means we want to make the shell interactive (so we can use it like a normal terminal.)

 If you're in Windows and using WSL, just open a new WSL terminal in Ubuntu. ✌️